 Taylor Russell (Zoey Davis), Logan Miller (Ben Miller), Jay Ellis (Jason Walker), Deborah Ann Woll (Amanda Harper), Tyler Labine (Mike Nolan), Nik Dodani (Danny Khan), Yorick Van Wageningen (Games Master Woutan Yu), Cornelius Geaney Jr. (College Professor), Russell Crous (Charlie), Bart Fouche (Gary), Jessica Sutton (Allison)

 A group of people – shy mathematics student Zoey Davis, convenience store clerk Ben Miller, successful stockbroker Jason Walker, truck driver Mike Nolan, former soldier Amanda Walker and geeky escape room enthusiast Danny Khan – all receive mysterious boxes.
-Opened, these contain an exclusive invite to an escape room in a building in downtown Chicago and the opportunity to win $10,000.
-As they sit to be called for the start of the game, they realise that the waiting room is the escape room and then have to find the clues to get out as the room begins to heat up to unbearable levels.
+When opened, these are found to contain an exclusive invite to an escape room in a building in downtown Chicago and the opportunity to win $10,000.
+As they arrive at the location and sit to be called for the start of the game, they realise that the waiting room is the escape room.
+They have to find the clues to get out as the room begins to heat up to unbearable levels.
 As they pass through successive rooms, each of considerable ingenuity and fiendishness of design, they find that the rooms can kill them.
 Moreover, they find that each of them has been individually selected and the games reveal secrets in their past.

 Escape rooms have gained popularity in the last few years.
-The first escape room was created in Japan in 2007 and the phenomenon spread in the early 2010s to the point where escape rooms now operate in most cities around the world.
+The first escape room was created in Japan in 2007 and the phenomenon spread around the world in the early 2010s to the point where escape rooms now operate in most cities.
 Escape rooms are usually intended as a team effort where a group is locked in the room and have to decipher a series of clues to unlock the door before the allotted time is up.
 The game will usually be based around some theme and there is the frequent use of horror or abduction and imprisonment scenarios.

 This is one of no less than three films with the same title that came out around the same time.
 The others included Escape Room (2017) with a party trapped in a room with a demonic force unleashed from a box and Escape Room (2017), which had a group of friends trapped in a room by a psychopathic human agency.
 In addition, there was also the enterprisingly named No Escape Room (2018) and the subsequent No Escape (2020).
 Out of all of these, this version was the most high profile and the only one to receive an actual theatrical release.